miklevin/MikeLev.in/_posts/2025-09-19-amnesiac-genie-playbook-master-prompt.md

 ## Technical Journal Entry Begins

 **Me**: Wow, okay.
-I'm not going to use the Prompt Foo system in a creative new way.
+I'm now going to use the Prompt Foo system in a creative new way.
 Instead of looking over the codebase I'm actually going to have it just look over my last few articles with their logical progression.
 My purpose here is to extract the best instructions on future prompting of Gemini CLI.
 Whether